 We amble through the passageways of the temple and reach the Temple Elephant Laxmi, standing erect in the hallway, as pilgrims place money into its pink trunk to be passed on to the owner.
 But the pilgrims are not just giving away their money.
 Oh no!
 Actually the 10 rupees is the cost of a blessing of health, happiness, good fortune and wedding bells from the elephant a sit touches the top of your head three times with its trunk.
 When we leave the temple we will get on a tuk-tuk and venture through the small but bustling alleys of Madurai, checking out the traditional markets that are jam-packed with stalls and merchandise with almost anything under the sun.
 You can even hire a tailor on the spot peddling their old Singer sewing machines.
 A visit to Thirumalai Nayak Palace that was renovated in the 19th century by the British is a must.
 It is constructed with a fusion of the Indo-Mughal style and its Tamil décor has been maintained

-If you want to, in the evening you can participate in a cooking lesson done by an expert in Thalavainadu food, which is the traditional Tamil food.
+In the evening you can participate in a cooking lesson done by an expert in Thalavainadu food, which is the traditional Tamil food.
 Learn as the top chef prepares the authentic culinary delights of Madurai.
-Overnight in Madurai!
+Overnight in Madurai.

 We get on the move early this morning as we visit the biggest flower trading center in South India.
 It’s a hive of activity here and flowers galore!
 Madurai’s flower market is an ideal place to discover how widely flowers are used in the culture and traditions of South India.
 Madurai cultivates over 95% of the jasmines that are used as garlands for occasions such as weddings, ceremonies and offerings to temple deities.
 These are grown on about 900 acres of land.
 The remainder of the 489 tons that are produced every year is used in the spa industry and across the globe for fragrances.
 Trading in flowers is comparable to the stock markets where prices rise and fall on a daily basis depending on the season.
 If we have any time left we will take the opportunity to visit the largest flower processing factory in India where you’ll find top quality extracts from jasmine, like oil, wax and essence, all ingredients for your everyday products like perfumes and colognes including several top brands